chintal/tendril/doc/userdoc/userinstall.rst

 Installation
 ============

-For the moment, koala is not designed to be installed to the system (/usr, /opt, etc).
+For the moment, tendril is not designed to be installed to the system (/usr, /opt, etc).
 Such installation scripts may be developed for later versions.

-Setting up Koala is essentially a matter of cloning/checking out the approriate git/svn repository and providing the software with a suitable environment which contains all the necessary dependencies.
+Setting up Tendril is essentially a matter of cloning/checking out the approriate git/svn repository and providing the software with a suitable environment which contains all the necessary dependencies.
 The instructions listed here are for Ubuntu, and should work as-is on most Debian based Linux distributions.